Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Covers the synthetic advantages and versatile applications of metal-organic frameworks (MOFs), due to its organic-inorganic hybrid nature and unique porous structure
+- Covers the synthetic advantages and versatile applications of metal-organic frameworks (MOFs) due to their organic-inorganic hybrid nature and unique porous structure

 - Includes energy applications such as batteries, fuel storage, fuel cells, hydrogen evaluation reactions and super capacitors

-- Features information on using MOFs as a replacement to conventional engineering materials because it is lightweight, lower cost, environmentally friendly and sustainable
+- Features information on using MOFs as a replacement to conventional engineering materials because they are lightweight, less costly, environmentally-friendly and sustainable

 Researchers and advanced students working in the area of MOFs and inorganic chemistry.